French far-left chief floured in march against far right - WTMJ

-PARIS (AP) — A French far-left leader got a faceful of flour at the start of a Paris march Saturday against “the ideas of the far right,” days after the French president was slapped while greeting a crowd.
+PARIS (AP) — A French far-left leader got a face full of flour at the start of a Paris march Saturday against “the ideas of the far right,” days after the French president was slapped while greeting a crowd.

-Unions, associations and leftist political parties in France have called for demonstrations around France, a week before local elections and ahead of next year’s presidential voting that is widely expected to put far-right candidate Marine Le Pen in the final round.
+Unions, associations and left-wing political parties in France called for demonstrations around France a week before local elections and ahead of next year’s presidential election, which is widely expected to once again put far-right candidate Marine Le Pen in the final round.

 Lawmaker Jean-Luc Melenchon, head of the far-left France Unbowed party, was taking part in the event in Paris when he got hit with a sack of flour.
-Melenchon has been at the center of recent controversy for statements against Le Pen’s National Rally.
+Melenchon has been at the center of recent controversy for statements against Le Pen’s National Rally and notably raising the specter of violence.

-BFMTV, who spoke with the flour-thrower, said the young man claimed he was “against the political class” in general and was not a far-right supporter.
+BFMTV, which spoke with the flour-thrower, said the young man claimed he was “against the political class” in general.
+He later told some reporters he identified as leftist but was disgusted with his political camp’s failure to help regular people.

 A French court on Thursday sentenced a 28-year-old man to four months in prison for slapping President Emmanuel Macron in the face two days earlier.

+Also Friday, a former minister campaigning for regional elections, Francois de Rugy, got doused with flour while sitting at a cafe terrace in Nantes, in western France.
+Campaigning under the stripes of Macron’s centrist party, he denounced on Twitter Saturday’s flouring of Melenchon and violent acts against politicians “whoever they are and whatever their targets.”

-The left has lost its political voice amid divisions since Macron won the presidency in 2017 against incumbent Socialist Francois Hollande.
-Political leaders were not marching in unified ranks on Saturday.
+France’s left has lost its political voice amid divisions since Macron won the presidency in 2017 against his far-right opponent Le Pen.
+Macron replaced Socialist Francois Hollande, who chose not to run.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.